Inverness Museum and Art Gallery

 Knocknagael Boar Stone - 0.4 miles (Prehistoric Site)

-Nearest Accommodation to Inverness Museum and Art Gallery:
+Nearest Holiday Cottages to Inverness Museum and Art Gallery:

 Nearby accommodation is calculated 'as the crow flies' from Inverness Museum and Art Gallery.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.